 JISHA takes measurements to help improve working environment.
 Measurements are conducted on dust, organic solvents, specified chemical substances, lead and other metals, which are harmful substances specified by law and rule, and noise, intensity of illumination for VDT work, and velocity control of local exhaust ventilation systems, as well.
-It also provides support for improving working environment, including suggestion on improvement measures based on measurement results and inspection local exhaust ventilation systems.
+It also provides support for improving working environment, including suggestion on improvement measures based on the measurement results and the inspection on local exhaust ventilation systems.